suitcss/suit/doc/utilities.md

 are viewport-size agnostic).

-For example, don’t use `u-pullLeft` to float a large part of the UI (like a sidebar) if you don't intend to float it at different viewport widths.
+For example, don’t use `u-pullLeft` to float a large part of the UI (like a sidebar) if you don't intend to float it at all viewport widths.
 But **do** use utilities for positioning avatars or controlling text wrapping and color, etc.

 If you find that a design change means that it becomes problematic to continue using a specific utility in a component's template, then shift the presentation